Important Notice: March 2020

 - NON-UW travelers who are faculty or staff candidates are limited to per diem.

-- Five (5) or more UW faculty/staff travelers and prior written approval has been obtained from Corporate Travel Services (email email@example.com).
+- Lodging - Five (5) or more UW faculty/staff travelers must have prior written approval from the ProCard Office (email firstname.lastname@example.org).

 - Only room and tax should be charged on the CTA.